🚀 NEW FEATURE: Edit & Rewind - Discover a new, smarter way to edit long and complex tests

 Before you release your product into the market, it is extremely important to properly test whether it’s functioning as intended.
 To do that, software developers utilize a variety of testing techniques that verify the software’s integrity.
 To thoroughly check their software from start to finish, developers implement End-to-End testing, often simply called E2E testing – an elaborate technique that mimics end user experience.

-When performing a software testing method, like an End-to-End test on a web application, you would start with opening your browser and navigating to the proper URL, and then proceeding to use the software as intended for the end-user.
+When performing a software testing method, like e2e web application testing you would start with opening your browser and navigating to the proper URL, and then proceeding to use the software as intended for the end-user.

 Similarly, in the case of a regular desktop application or mobile application, you would open the app just like a user would, checking out every bit of functionality that is intended for the users to work with.
 Keep in mind that during E2E testing you won’t need to check developer-specific aspects of the software, only the end-user perspective if it is important to you.